 about

-Shannon completed her master’s degree in archaeology at New Mexico State University, specializing in the study of ceramics to explore gender, culture contact, colonialism, ethnicity, and identity.
-Her article “Beloved Things: Interpreting Curated Pottery in Diasporic Contexts” was recently published in the International Journal of Historical Archaeology.
+Shannon completed her master’s degree in archaeology at New Mexico State University, specializing in the study of ceramics to explore gender, colonialism, and identity.
+Her article “Beloved Things: Interpreting Curated Pottery in Diasporic Contexts” was published in the International Journal of Historical Archaeology.

 She is currently working on a sci-fi novel.